Pankraty/FluentValidation.HttpExtensions/README.md

 ## Usage

-1. Install NuGet package `FluentValidation.HttpExtensions` using command-line or GUI of your choice.
+1. Install NuGet package `Pankraty.FluentValidation.HttpExtensions` using command-line or GUI of your choice.
 2. In `Startup.cs`, after registering `FluentValidation`, register HTTP extensions to it:
     ```
     public void ConfigureServices(IServiceCollection services)